-Every aspect of a report in Looker Studio is 100% customisable; the layout, the colours, the type of graph used, etc. you can even create custom metrics and dimensions in Looker Studio: this is particularly useful in cleaning campaign tagging and aggregating data to make analysis easier.
+Every aspect of a report in Looker Studio is 100% customizable; the layout, the colors, the type of graph used, etc. you can even create custom metrics and dimensions in Looker Studio: this is particularly useful in cleaning campaign tagging and aggregating data to make analysis easier.

-Being able to build bespoke reports means you can make better use of the data to tell a compelling story, which is often the key to getting stakeholder buy-in.
+Being able to build custom reports means you can make better use of the data to tell a compelling story, which is often the key to getting stakeholder buy-in.